Hewn Timber Cabins – Florence, South Carolina

 The two cabins shown on this page were occupied until the 1950s, when Catherine Waiters and her husband, Archie, bought a nearby home and left the cabins vacant.
 The Waiters family had lived in both of the remaining cabins before buying a home.

 When the former University of South Carolina at Florence became Francis Marion College in 1970, the remaining two cabins were moved to their current location in 1971 to make room for campus construction.
 The cabins were also reconstructed to their original size, with the additions removed, to show how slaves lived.
 One of the cabins was destined for the Smithsonian until Hurricane Hugo damaged the roof in 1989; the roof was restored, and both cabins remain with Francis Marion University as a testament to life as a slave on a cotton plantation.
+Another cabin from the Gregg estate, the Gregg-Wallace Tenant House, remains on its original site and is not affiliated with the school.

 These two log houses were built before 1831 to house slaves on the Gregg Plantation.
 They were among seven [sic] houses of similar construction placed on opposite sides of a “street” leading to the plantation house.
 After the Civil War the houses were moved to a different area of the same plantation, where the residents took up farming for wages and subsistence.
 The houses were occupied until the early 1950s.
 These former slave houses, originally almost duplicate in design, illustrate the early practice of mass production of unit dwellings.